• Skip to primary navigation

 Danish Puff Pastry has three layers:

-• FIRST LAYER: a pie crust type layer of flour, butter and water (images 1 & 2)
+• Layer#1: a blend of flour, butter and water (1-4)

-• SECOND LAYER: a sort of pâte à choux similar to what’s seen in a creme puff (images 3 & 4)
+• Layer #2: a pâte à choux, similar to a creme puff (5-7)

-three pieces of Danish puff pastry on a white plate with two cups of coffee in the background on a blackwatch plaid napkin and white runner with a black backgrouund
+three pieces of Danish puff pastry on a white plate with two cups of coffee in the background on a blackwatch plaid napkin and white runner with a black backgrouund.

 Danish Puff Pastry

-Prep Time:30 mins
+Prep Time:30 minutes

-Cook Time:1 hr
+Cook Time:1 hour

-Total Time:1 hr 30 mins
+Total Time:1 hour 30 minutes

 Servings 24 slices